alfonrodrisimon/Topic-Modeling-with-Google-News/README.md

 # Topic Modeling with Google News

-This project is an example of web scraping news on :notes: Spotify to perform Topic Modelling with BERTopic that leverages transformers and c-TF-IDF.
+This project is an example of web scraping news on :notes: Spotify to perform Topic Modelling of short texts with BERTopic that leverages transformers and c-TF-IDF.

 ### Prerequisites